Spread of the corona virus in KyrgyzstanCurrently: 1.2 new infections per day per 100,000 inhabitants

-The inhabitants of Kyrgyzstan are still affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-The inhabitants of Kyrgyzstan are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By October 24th, 2020, 55144 infected persons and 1130 deaths have been reported in the country.
-The first confirmed infections were reported on March 19th, 2020, which is the date of the official notification.
+By October 11th, 2021, 179336 infected persons and 2620 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on July 18th with 11,505 new infected persons.

 Weight and size